jundalisay/superb/content/en/research/hume/essays/part-3/3-the-middle-station-of-life.md

 ---
 title: "The Middle Station Of Life"
-heading: "Essay 3, Part 3"
+heading: "Essay 3"
 description: "The middle class is the happiest of all the classes"
 image: /covers/essays.jpg
-date: "2020-03-03"
-linkb: "/research/hume/essays/part-3/2-moral-prejudice"
-linkbtext: "Moral-prejudice"
-linkf: "/research/hume/essays/part-3/4-impudence-modesty"
-linkftext: "Impudence-modesty"
+weight: 8
+author: David Hume
+icon: /avatars/hume.png
 ---